Covid-19 vaccination information

 Get Your Vaccination — Operation Vaccinate the Peninsula

 The vaccines offered at clinics in the area are the Pfizer, Moderna and Johnson & Johnson vaccines.
 Information for each clinic often indicates which vaccine is offered that day.
-On April 23, the CDC resumed allowing the use of the Johnson & Johnson one-shot vaccine after a pause.
+The free vaccine is available for ages 5 and up.
+A parent or guardian must accompany a minor, and only the Pfizer vaccine has been approved for those age 5-17.
+On April 23, 2021, the CDC resumed allowing the use of the Johnson & Johnson one-shot vaccine after a pause.
 Read more about the Johnson & Johnson (Janssen) vaccine.

 Replacement Vaccination Cards If you have received a Covid-19 vaccination and lost your Vaccination Card, submit an Immunization Record Request form for a replacement through the Virginia Department of Health or call 804-864-8055.

 - Bon Secours, please visit here to learn how to schedule a vaccination appointment.